mrdmnd/portunus/README.md

 ### Get Started
 Let's get some dependencies built.

-- You need a modern compiler (code built + tested with clang 5.0.1 on Arch Linux)
+- You need a modern compiler (code is tested with clang 5.0.1 on Arch Linux)

 - [Bazel](https://bazel.build/) - you need this to build both TensorFlow and PolicyGen.

   On my system, this is installed with `sudo pacman -S bazel`.